smith8h/SConnect/README.md

     ...
 }
 ```

-> **Note**
+> [!WARNING]
-> Important Step Add these dependencies in case you facing some compile or runtime errors:
+> Add these dependencies in case you facing some compile or runtime errors:

 ```gradle
 dependencies {
     ...